longnetwork/longcoin-core/coreAPI.md

 signmessage "bitcoinaddress" "message"
 storeaddress "another" ( "label" )

-Documentation for each command with examples built into the kernel.
-To view the documentation for a specific command, you must use the `help` command
+_**Documentation for each command with examples built into the kernel.
+To view the documentation for a specific command, you must use the `help` command:**_
 -Or poll the running kernel daemon:
 ```bash
 longcoin-cli -conf=<path to longcoin.conf> help <command>